 Did you notice that about 7% of F.R.I.E.N.D.S jokes are hard to get?
 Especially if you are from a different country, like me.
 I've started this joke-research when I was learning English at home.
 I loved getting nerdy with all the cultural references here.
-The aim of this blog is to help you laugh with confidence at every joke our English speaking friends make.
-Subscribe to my YouTube channel.
-Explore the blog posts archive.
-And share your perspective on the jokes!
-Kate
+The goal of this blog is to help you laugh with confidence at every joke our English speaking friends make.
+Explore the blog posts via tags and share your perspective on the jokes!
+Katia

 Q: What does "Pay the piper" mean?